The C-Pulse System

 Every Pulse.
 Every Day.

 The C-Pulse Heart Assist System leverages the known concept of counterpulsation.
 The C-Pulse system applies this concept in an innovative way.
-Through the application of a balloon wrapped around the outside of the aorta, the C-Pulse System inflates and deflates the balloon in rhythm with the natural heartbeat, applying a “secondary pulse” with the intent to augment (strengthen) the heart’s function.
+Through the application of a cuff wrapped around the outside of the aorta, the C-Pulse System inflates and deflates the cuff in rhythm with the natural heartbeat, applying a “secondary pulse” with the intent to augment (strengthen) the heart’s function.

 The C-Pulse is designed to improve the heart function in three ways: